Breakfast Point

 What is the weighted average housing cost based on tenure mix in the suburb of Breakfast Point?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,839.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,839.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,800/month, and renters paying $2,944/month.

 How affordable is housing in the suburb of Breakfast Point relative to local incomes?